Upgrading and downgrading

 Installing new versions of Duplicati is part of the test process so any upgrade is intended to keep things working the same as before.
 In some cases the updates will start to give a warning on backups that were previously running without a warning.
 These warnings will describe what has changed and explain what to do to remove the warning.

-Such warnings generally releate to a feature that will be removed or renamed but is not yet removed.
+Such warnings generally relate to a feature that will be removed or renamed but is not yet removed.
 The warnings give you a heads-up to avoid issues in the future and are generally simple to implement by editing a backup.

 In rare cases a feature can no longer be supported, such as when a storage provider stops offering a service.
 For these, the feature will be removed and this will be mentioned in the release notes.